-Horses of the Desert Mounted Corps
+To the horses of the Desert Mounted Corps

 Erected by members of The Desert Mounted Corps and friends to the Gallant Horses who carried them over Sinai Desert into Palestine 1915–1918

-They suffered wounds thirst, hunger and weariness..
-Almost beyond endurance but never failed.
-They did not come home We will never forget them
+They suffered wounds thirst, hunger and weariness almost beyond endurance but never failed.
+They did not come home.
+We will never forget them.

-This Memorial was unveiled on ANZAC Day, April 25, 1950, by Lady Chauvel, whose husband General Sir Harry Chauvel, C.C.M.G., K.C.B. commanded the Desert Mounted Corps.
+This memorial was unveiled on Anzac Day, April 25, 1950, by Lady Chauvel, whose husband General Sir Harry Chauvel, C.C.M.G., K.C.B. commanded the Desert Mounted Corps.

 This plaque was unveiled by His Excellency Major General Michael Jeffery AC CVO MC Governor General of the Commonwealth of Australia on Sunday 4 July 2004 to mark the 90th Anniversary of the First Australian Imperial Force and the Australian Light Horse serving in World War I.

 In the presence of participating serving and former members at the 7th Annual Reserve Forces Day Parade in College and Macquarie Streets Sydney.

 Frank Morgan a former Sergeant of the 6th Australian Light Horse a Mounted Militia Regiment representing the Light Horse Units - WWII.

 United Kingdom Yeomanry including Major General the Duke of Westminister KG OBE TD DL, Assistant Chief of Defence Staff Reserves and Cadets, United Kingdom (Former Yeomanry Commanding Officer).